KaveIO/Eskapade/docs/source/installation.rst

 the repository and run it on your own machine.
 See `Eskapade on your own machine`_ for the requirements.

-This manual is written for Linux systems, but Eskapade also runs fine on MacOS systems.
+This manual is written for Linux systems, but Eskapade also runs fine on `MacOS <MacOS.html>`_ systems.

 Eskapade on a virtual machine
 -----------------------------